GoYourOwnWay196/studbud/README.md

 # Justin Kwon - DECO2017 StudBud Web App Prototype
 ## Overview
 As stated in the design brief, my web application StudBud focuses on employing a number of tools to help fellow students in need of studying.
 These tools include a stopwatch, task manager and dictionary, alongside a music player at the bottom of each page in the app.
 Icons and music are all custom made - now that I think about it I guess I prioritised stylisation over the rest of the project...
-The program should work on both widescreen (desktop) and on max-width: 600px mode (mobile/tablet mode), although I did not get to fix the navbar/sliding/music player.

 Start from **index.html**, then click on **create.html** for the dashboard.
 App pages include **stopwatch.html** and **pomodoro.html** for the timer, task.html for the kanban board and **dictionary.html** for the dictionary.